Three Ingredients, Three Labs, One Squeeze: Reading the 2026 AI Compute Crisis

 - SpaceX Colossus (May 6, 2026): the new news.

 Read those dates: April 6, April 10, May 6.
-That's a five-week sprint to bolt anything that produces electrons onto the side of the company.
-If you're Anthropic and you've already sold next year's GPU capacity twice over, you make a phone call you swore you'd never make.
+A five-week sprint to bolt anything that produces electrons onto the side of the company.
+If you've already sold next year's GPU capacity twice over, you make a phone call you swore you'd never make.

 xAI: The Lab With Spare Compute and a Data Hole

-The "genius move" SemiAnalysis flags is worth dwelling on.
-Memphis pushed back hard on gas-turbine permits.
-So xAI bought a former Duke Energy power plant in Southaven, Mississippi — across the state line, two miles south — and Mississippi regulators granted xAI temporary approval to run gas turbines there for up to 12 months without a permit.
-Power capacity that would have taken three years of Tennessee paperwork came online in months.
-Infrastructure as a regulatory arbitrage problem.
+The "genius move" SemiAnalysis flags: Memphis pushed back hard on gas-turbine permits, so xAI bought a former Duke Energy plant in Southaven, Mississippi — across the state line, two miles south — where regulators granted temporary approval to run gas turbines for up to 12 months without a permit.
+Power that would have taken three years of Tennessee paperwork came online in months.
+Infrastructure as regulatory arbitrage.
 That's the new game.

 So xAI has compute.
-What it doesn't have is data.
-Specifically the kind of data that matters most for the coding-agent market the labs are now fighting over.
+What it lacks is data — the kind that matters most for the coding-agent market the labs are now fighting over.

 Cursor's valuation arc is its own short story: